Jmat201/Montgomery-Police-Dispatched-Incidents-AWS-July/README.md

 ## About the Dataset
 The dataset is publicly available and provided by Montgomery County, MD.
 It is updated four times a day and contains a list of Police Dispatch Incidents in Montgomery County.
 - Dataset link: [Police Dispatched Incidents](https://data.montgomerycountymd.gov/Public-Safety/Police-Dispatched-Incidents/98cc-bc7d/about_data)
-- API call: Limited to 1000 records
-- Date range: 10 July to 13 July 2024
+- API call: Limited to 1157 records between 10 July to 13 July 2024
 - JSON URL: [Link to JSON](https://data.montgomerycountymd.gov/Public-Safety/Police-Dispatched-Incidents/98cc-bc7d/explore/query/SELECT%0A%20%20%60incident_id%60%2C%0A%20%20%60cr_number%60%2C%0A%20%20%60crash_reports%60%2C%0A%20%20%60start_time%60%2C%0A%20%20%60end_time%60%2C%0A%20%20%60priority%60%2C%0A%20%20%60initial_type%60%2C%0A%20%20%60close_type%60%2C%0A%20%20%60address%60%2C%0A%20%20%60city%60%2C%0A%20%20%60state%60%2C%0A%20%20%60zip%60%2C%0A%20%20%60longitude%60%2C%0A%20%20%60latitude%60%2C%0A%20%20%60police_district_number%60%2C%0A%20%20%60sector%60%2C%0A%20%20%60pra%60%2C%0A%20%20%60calltime_callroute%60%2C%0A%20%20%60calltime_dispatch%60%2C%0A%20%20%60calltime_arrive%60%2C%0A%20%20%60calltime_cleared%60%2C%0A%20%20%60callroute_dispatch%60%2C%0A%20%20%60dispatch_arrive%60%2C%0A%20%20%60arrive_cleared%60%2C%0A%20%20%60disposition_desc%60%2C%0A%20%20%60geolocation%60%2C%0A%20%20%60%3A%40computed_region_6vgr_duib%60%0AWHERE%0A%20%20%60start_time%60%0A%20%20%20%20BETWEEN%20%222024-06-01T00%3A00%3A00%22%20%3A%3A%20floating_timestamp%0A%20%20%20%20AND%20%222024-06-13T11%3A45%3A00%22%20%3A%3A%20floating_timestamp%0AORDER%20BY%20%60end_time%60%20DESC%20NULL%20FIRST/page/filter)

 ## Dataset Fields